repositor224/E-Dictionary/README.md

 This program uses Eclipse Windowbuilder for the front end, with the DB Browser for SQLite program as the back-end used for database storage.
 A relational database is implemented.

+To access the File:

+1. Change the File Directory in the Database Implementation File into the File Directory you want
+2. Open the Batch File located inside the "Product" Folder

 Please assess the final product through the following link: https://drive.google.com/drive/u/0/folders/1EFRIa_Wr2GGQk9rsKD9Zjm-MT-dkcW01